Thursday, December 14, 8:00pm

-Torch Night: A Farewell to Thee is one of UT’s oldest senior traditions.
-Graduating seniors have the opportunity to symbolically receive the Torch of Service, pledging to serve both the university and their community as responsible and loyal alumni.
-All seniors and their families are invited to participate.
+Torch Night: A Farewell to Thee is one of UT’s oldest traditions.
+Graduates have the opportunity to symbolically receive the Torch of Service, pledging to serve both the university and their community as responsible and loyal alumni.
+All seniors, graduating graduate and professional students, and their families are invited to participate.

 - Wear your regalia.